-Camille D. Burge is an Assistant Professor in the Department of Political Science at Villanova University.
+Camille D. Burge is an Associate Professor in the Department of Political Science at Villanova University.
 Camille was born in Oklahoma City, Oklahoma and raised in Alpharetta, Georgia.
 Prior to joining Villanova in the Fall of 2014, she received her Bachelor of Arts in Political Science from Bethune-Cookman University and a Master’s and PhD in Political Science from Vanderbilt University.

 Camille is a scholar of American politics with an emphasis on racial and ethnic politics and political psychology.
 Within these broad categories, her research revolves around three key themes: (1) Black-White relations in American politics; (2) Black affective experiences in politics; and (3) intersectionality, with emphases on race and gender, race and sexuality, and colorism.
 Camille’s research interests have been and continue to be profoundly influenced by her lived experiences.
 As a Black woman who grew up in Alpharetta, Georgia in close proximity to an active Ku Klux Klan, she writes to better understand the complexities she observed throughout her childhood and those she sees in everyday race relations.
 Camille is drawn to research projects that investigate how Black and White people perceive one another, interact with each other, and how these intergroup relations shape the political landscape.